-UK Mineco’s lead zinc mine Rudnik in Serbia, sustainable development since privatization26.
-August 2019. / Mining
+UK Mineco’s lead zinc mine Rudnik in Serbia, sustainable development since privatization, Mining

 If it weren’t for the ancient mining, which taught us modern technologies, there would not be a world of technology today.
 If, God forbid, we kamarats would stop working, the world would return to its earlier, civilizational or non-civilizational times.
 Paleolithic, Neolithic …?
 We, the miners, in the womb of Mount Rudnik, face the historical epochs of our predecessors and the latest, contemporary challenges.
 But our bread, symbolically called the nine-crust bread for centuries due to the hardships and dangers of our business, has far fewer crusts here.
 The miners of the Rudnik Company and the Rudnik Flotation, on the mountain of the same name, on the roof of Sumadija, above Gornji Milanovac, spoke to “Novosti”.